mliucn/WRF-Chem-BrC/README.md

-We developed new codes to incorporate brown carbon aerosol absorption into the WRF-Chem model.
+We present revised codes to incorporate brown carbon aerosol absorption into the WRF-Chem model.
 These codes can be used to improve the calcualtion of aerosol-radiation interactions for weather and climate predictions.

 When using the codes in your own modeling, please cite the following study: